 The rest of Kurimarau's war service is unknown.
 At some point she was released by the U.S. Army and at war's end returned to the Solomon Islands.
-Through the good fortune of a one-page document in the wartime British Board of Trade series (BT 389/18/27), we can locate her as sailing from Guadalcanal on 13 October 1945 for Esperito Santo, thence via Port Vila to Suva (mid-December).
+Through the good fortune of a one-page document in the wartime British Board of Trade series (BT 389/18/27), we can locate her as sailing from

+Guadalcanal on 13 October 1945 for Esperito Santo, thence via Port Vila to Suva (mid-December).
 Around February 1946 she made a voyage to the Gilbert & Ellice islands, suffered some propellor damage on 4 March, and was back in Suva by mid-April.
 On 4 April there is a notation 'to be released from requisition on completion of off-survey and recruiting at ?', the question mark being entered in pencil but the recruiting voyage no doubt being for Lever's.
 The last report is at Suva on 14 May, where she would have completed survey prior to being returned to Owners.

 In the event, Lever's soon decided to sell the vessel.
 Around the first quarter of 1947 she passed to the Western Pacific High Commission that administered the Solomon, Gilbert & Ellice Islands and had urgent need for interisland communications.
 She made a couple of brief appearances at Sydney.
+On 6 April 1952 she arrived at Sydney to load 250 tons of urgently needed food supplies including meat, flour and sugar for the 300 Europeans and 90,000 islanders in the Solomons (DCN, 16/4/52).
 'Pacific Islands Monthly' (1 Feb.
-1953) reported that on 13 January Kurimarau had arrived in Honiara from Suva with the 'second wave' in then transfer of the Western Pacific High Commission from Suva to Honiara.
+1953) reported that on 13 January Kurimarau had arrived in Honiara from Suva with the 'second wave' in the transfer of the Western Pacific High Commission from Suva to Honiara.
 Besides a small number of passengers, the ship carried 22 tons of records, 33 tons of furniture, 10 tons of sugar and 150 tons of general cargo, including 26,000 super feet of timber, building materials, two motor cars, a tractor, two surf boats and twelve goats.
 This is the only known manifest but apart from the records and office furniture was probably a fairly typical mix of inward cargo.
 The Third Engineer fell overboard in the course of the voyage and could not be recovered - the ship would have had little freeboard and the crow's nest was not at all high.

-Later that year PIM reported that on 25 October 1953 Kurimarau had arrived at Ballina Slipway & Engineering Company in need of overhaul and was said likely to remain there until sold (PIM

-24/6, 1 Jan.
+Later that year PIM reported that on 25 October 1953 Kurimarau had arrived at Ballina Slipway & Engineering Company in need of overhaul and was said likely to remain there until sold (PIM 24/6, 1 Jan.
 1954).
 This report was confirmed by Lismore's 'Northern Star' (29 October 1953), which added that she had arrived at Ballina from the Solomons via Coffs Harbour with six passengers and that, after the Master and 22-man crew had been paid off, was lying at the slipway for sale 'to any person desirous of buying it'.
 According to Ian Edwards, she reappeared in Sydney the following year on charter to the Colony Wholesale Society, a state-sponsored trade cooperative based at Tarawa in the Gilbert & Ellice islands (now Kiribati and Tuvalu) but the dating is uncertain.